I may get paid commission for purchases made after clicking a link in this post.

 2. Give your audience more of what they love

 This works so well.
 Look at your most popular posts and create more of the same.
 So for example, I noticed that my Roast Chicken Leftovers Curry was doing well over on my food blog Easy Peasy Foodie, so I created Leftover Chicken and Egg Fried Rice – and guess what?
-Leftover Chicken and Egg Fried Rice is now my fourth most popular recipe, with OVER 20,000 VIEWS IN THE LAST 3 MONTHS!
-I also created Easy Chicken Rogan Josh and Easy Chicken Korma – both of those recipes are consistently in my top 10.
+Leftover Chicken and Egg Fried Rice is now one of my most popular recipes, with OVER 120,000 VIEWS IN THE LAST 12 MONTHS!
+I also created Easy Chicken Rogan Josh and Easy Chicken Korma – both of those recipes are consistently getting great traffic every day.

 How does this work?
 Well, there are a couple of factors.
 One is that if you keep people on your site longer (because they are clicking through other similar content that interests them), then it sends signals to search engines that users are having a good experience on your site.

 The other is that by writing good posts on a particular topic, you build up ‘topical authority’ in that area.
 So, for example, if I already have a selection of popular posts on roast potatoes and I write another one, Google recognises that the previous posts I have written on the subject are good, so this one is likely to be good too, so boosts my latest roast potato post.
 As I have said before – search engines want to provide their customers with the best answer to their search query.
 If the search engine knows I have provided good information on roast potato posts before, it’s going to assume my latest roast potato post is going to be good too!

 3. Do keyword research

 I can’t emphasise this one enough.
 If you don’t do this yet – DO IT!
 Find a Keyword Research Tool you like (I use the Keyword Tool at SEOBook, which is free and very easy to use), then type in the keywords for the post you were thinking of writing.